diskoverdata/diskover-docs/source_files/config_plugins_index.md

 Adds business context and searchability via additional media file attributes (resolution, codec, pixel format, etc.).
 The enriched metadata is key for granular analysis, workflow automation, and overall data curation.

+The media info harvest plugin is designed to provide media metadata attributes about a file without granting the Diskover user any read/write file system access.
+New indices will use the plugin and any video file will get additional media info added to the Elasticsearch index’s **media_info field**.
+The attributes provide the ability to view storage and file system content from a workflow perspective, for example all the frame rates on any given storage.

 <p id="plugin_index_path_tokens"></p>